 As a child, growing up without television, I was endlessly curious and imaginative.
 I loved to colour and draw, and my sister and I made living rooms, school rooms, church meetings and a general store out of the playhouse that dad built us.
 We lived on a farm and I had a hundred acres of land where I could roam and play.
 Then I got older and I guess I forgot how to play.

 By the time I was 20 my inquisitive nature, physical injuries and grief for lost loved ones, had fuelled my interest in health, human potential, and spirituality.
 I was on a quest for knowledge of the body, mind, and spirit and although I had a diverse work history, my heart always remained in the holistic health field.
 I became certified in several healing modalities.
 I taught and practiced reflexology and incorporated reiki into my life and career.
 For many years I worked as a manager and wellness consultant in the health food and supplement industry, in both Ontario and British Columbia.

 Then, in 2008, my dad suddenly became ill and passed away.
 I spent a couple of distressing weeks with him as I watched his health quickly deteriorate.
 It was a profoundly life-changing experience for me.
 Distraught about my inability to help him, I knew there was something more than just potions and pills to cure our ills.

 The following year I was really surprised to find that my passion for the natural health field seemed to metamorphose into a strong desire to immerse myself in art and creativity.
-I began painting, writing poetry and photographing Nature faces.
-I also found joy and therapy in other art forms like expressive dance and learned that we can use our voice as a healing tool.
+I also found joy and therapy in expressive dance and learned that we can use our voice as a sound healing tool.